 The new Viking Longship cabins have balconies, a catch-up to other cruise companies who have had balconies for years now.
 The Longships also have all-weather indoor/outdoor terraces at their fronts – a new concept for river ships in Europe.
 One of the latest innovative features of the Viking Longships is the retractable floor-to-ceiling glass door that the terraces have.

 Viking is embarking on a huge expansion of its fleet and has ordered another twelve Longships for 2014.
 The rivers of Europe are already quite congested and one wonders if the overloading of the rivers by such a large increase in river boat numbers would lead to the deterioration of cruise experience that this otherwise very serene form of travel offers.
-As we are doing a cruise in a few months, we shall find out for ourselves.What about you?
-What do you think?
+As we are doing a cruise in a few months, we shall find out for ourselves.What are your thoughts on the subject?